Housing Policy Doesn’t Have to Mean Home Ownership Policy

-A recent article in the Globe and Mail focused on Canadians’ fixation on the personal goal of home ownership.
-While this goal might be worthwhile for many Canadians it does not need to be the goal for all Canadians.
+Last year, I read an article in the Globe and Mail focused on Canadians’ fixation on the personal goal of homeownership.
+While the goal of home ownership might be worthwhile for many Canadians it does not need to be the goal for all Canadians.
 A home to live in is essential to your health and well-being but a mortgage or a deed in your name is not.

 As the price of real estate continues to increase it grows more and more beyond the reach of many Canadian households.
-The economic impact of the coronavirus health crisis and increased warnings that real estate prices in Canada are in an increasingly fragile bubble make home ownership for Canadians even more difficult and inadvisable.
+The economic impact of the coronavirus health crisis and increased warnings that real estate prices in Canada are in an increasingly fragile bubble make homeownership for Canadians even more difficult and inadvisable.
 And let’s keep in mind that close to one-third of Canadians (32%) are tenants.
 So by setting homeownership as the holy grail of financial stability we are condemning a lot of our neighbours.

 I am pretty sure that I am going to get a lot of criticism for saying this.
 But I’m not the only one saying it.
 Marcus Gee makes the same argument in his October 10th article in the Globe and Mail, “It’s time to rethink our fixation on home ownership”.
 And in that article, he quoted from a speech made by Evan Siddall, President and Chief Executive Officer of Canada Mortgage and Housing Corporation last December.